 What factors determine appliance location?

-Outside air for combustion, if needed.
-Must be drawn from an
+- Outside air for combustion, if needed.
+Must be drawn from an approved location.

 What are my choices for floor protection?

 The floor must be protected according to the pellet stove manufacturer’s instructions.
 The minimum size of the noncombustible floor protector is clearly specified in installation instructions.
 The choice of suitable material usually requires professional assistance, unless a suitable hearth is not already available in the home.
 Built-in appliances may require additional layer of protection, such as an air space between the appliance and the floor protector.

 The dealer or installer should check the intended appliance outlet for proper voltage, ground, and polarity.
 The electrical circuit to be used should have a properly rated circuit breaker. �Are there special requirements for mobile home installations?
 The model you choose must be approved for use in a mobile home.
 The U.S. Department of Housing and Urban Development (HUD) makes additional requirements for solid fuel burning appliances installed in mobile homes which are listed in stove manufacturers’ installation instructions.
 Top